andreamazz/AMTagListView/README.md

 [![Cocoapods](https://cocoapod-badges.herokuapp.com/v/AMTagListView/badge.png)](http://cocoapods.org/?q=amtaglistview)
 [![Coverage Status](https://coveralls.io/repos/andreamazz/AMTagListView/badge.svg)](https://coveralls.io/r/andreamazz/AMTagListView)

 UIScrollView subclass that allows to add a list of highly customizable tags.
 You can customize colors, border radius, and the tail of the tag.
-Tags can be added in bulk or dinamically one by one.
+Tags can be added in bulk or dynamically one by one.
 The newly inserted tag will automatically arrange itself inside the scrollview.

 ##Screenshot